 During this period divorce rates in England were amongst the lowest in Europe, while legal separation rates were amongst the highest.
 As relationships might break down for reasons not recognised by the divorce courts, an informal or legal separation was often the only option for couples who did not wish to live together.
 Although it ruled out remarriage, a legal separation could be arranged privately by employing a solicitor rather than in the public domain of the divorce court, and it kept personal and possibly sordid details out of the clutches of the press, thereby preserving the reputations of the two parties and their wider families.
 For some a legal separation made it possible to be seen to preserve the spirit of the ecclesiastical marriage ceremony.
 For others it kept the hope of a future reconciliation alive.

 Margaret spent Saturday night alone in the house.
-The following day she attended a Sunday service at St Nicholas’ Parish Church in Chiswick — possibly — and at about six in the evening a charwoman made a prearranged call.
+The following day she attended a Sunday service at St Nicholas Church in Chiswick — possibly — and at about six in the evening a charwoman made a prearranged call.
 An agreement was made that the charwoman would return on New Year’s Day to assist the maid in cleaning the house.

-At some stage on New Year’s Eve — Tuesday the 31st of December — Margaret ate a meal.
+At some stage on New Year’s Eve — Tuesday 31 December — Margaret ate a meal.
 She might then have taken a dram of whisky — a bottle would be found in the house — to toast a lonely Hogmanay.
 For auld lang syne, as it were.
 She no doubt remembered happier times spent in the company of her family.

-At ten thirty that night Ida Trump, who was a servant next door at no. 30, went out to post a letter.
+At ten thirty that night Ida Trump, who was a servant next door at No. 30, went out to post a letter.
 Margaret was at her front door and called out to the girl.
 She explained that she needed to speak to a policeman, and asked the girl to find one, without giving a reason.
-But Ida did not meet a policeman on her way to the post box, and did not go to the police station in the High Road — a short journey — in spite of Margaret’s evident agitation.
+But Ida did not meet a policeman on her way to the post box.
+Nor did she go to the police station in the High Road — a short journey — in spite of Margaret’s evident agitation.